 The mathematical answer is clear.
 Candidate B is the winner with 25 points and the next nearest candidate, C, is a whopping 8 points behind, only 4 points ahead of Candidate D. But look at the spatial map.
 Is B that much superior?
 4 of the 5 committee members thought B & C were really a dead heat.
 Member 5 didn’t like C for some reason — and liked D more than anyone else.

 Are C & D closer in preference than B & C?
 That’s what the (bogus) math shows, yet the spatial map paints a different picture.
-B may be preferred to C, but it’s close enough to spark a reasoned debate — unless you rely on the math to guide the decision.
+B may be preferred to C, but it’s close enough to spark a reasoned debate.
 That debate in fact, is what happened in our deliberations.

-What happened?
-The consultants had us rank order the candidates, generating ordinal data.
-They then treated the data as interval data and added the scores.
-Ordinal data means that the answers are in some order, but says nothing about the distance between the ordered items.
-Interval data means there’s an equal distance — cognitively — between the scores.
 So, imagine instead that we had been asked to rate the candidates on a 1 to 10 scale.
-That would have generated interval data — if we all viewed the difference a 10 and a 9 as the same as between a 9 and an 8, and so on.
+Done properly, that would have generated interval data — if we all viewed the difference a 10 and a 9 as the same as between a 9 and an 8, and so on.

-What analysis could have been done?
-They could have developed cumulative frequency distributions as shown in the table below for the data displayed in the spatial map:
+They could have developed cumulative frequency distributions that could be derived from the frequency distribution table below for the data displayed in the spatial map: